ashupandey1620/Stocks-App/README.md

 4. Proper Optimisation of Network Bandwith and Assets.
 5. Light/Dark Theme in the Application
 6. Added More Endpoints for News

+#Tech Stack Used -
+1. Kotlin
+2. Jetpack Compose
+3. Room DB for Caching Data
+4. Retrofit for Network Calls
+5. Work Manager for Data Expiration
+6. Coroutines and Flows